Catherine Tate: 2011–present: Further television and stage work

 In 2016 and 2019, Tate and David Tennant reprised their Doctor Who roles in two volumes of the full-cast audio series The Tenth Doctor Adventures from Big Finish Productions.
 Talking about his frequent colleague during the recording session, Tennant said: "I love working with Catherine because of the life that she brings to something and the way that she can turn the most mundane line into something glorious and sparkling.
 I love Catherine for what she is most famous for, and that's being funny and brilliant and witty and quick, but I love the fact that she's a great and proper actress."
 In October 2017, Tate was revealed to be part of the cast of Disney XD's DuckTales reboot, providing the voice of the villainous sorceress Magica De Spell following the death of the character's long-time voice actor, June Foray, in July of the same year.
 Tennant provided the voice of the show's protagonist, Scrooge McDuck.

 In April 2020, Tate revived her popular character Lauren Cooper for The Big Night In, a telethon held during the COVID-19 pandemic, in a skit that had her being schooled remotely by a teacher played again by Tennant.
 Another popular character from The Catherine Tate Show, Nan, made a return the next year in a Comic Relief sketch starring Daniel Craig as James Bond, followed by the feature film The Nan Movie (2022).

 In April 2022, she starred as six different characters in Hard Cell, a Netflix original mockumentary sitcom set in a women's prison.
 She co-wrote the series with Niky Wardley and Alex Carter and co-directed all six episodes with James Kayler.
-In May, it was announced Tate would re-reprise her role as Donna Temple-Noble alongside David Tennant as the 14th Doctor for the 60th anniversary of Doctor Who.
-In August, the BBC commissioned Queen of Oz (2023), a sitcom written by and starring Tate as a disgraced member of a fictional British Royal Family sent to rule Australia.
+In May, it was announced Tate would reprise her role as Donna Noble, alongside David Tennant as the Fourteenth Doctor, for the 60th anniversary specials of Doctor Who.
+In August, the BBC commissioned Queen of Oz, a sitcom written by and starring Tate as a disgraced member of a fictional British royal family sent to rule Australia, which aired in June 2023.

+In May 2023, Tate was the UK's jury spokesperson in the final of the Eurovision Song Contest 2023, in which she announced the UK's jury points directly from the Liverpool Arena, where the event was held.

 Personal life

-Tate's former boyfriend is stage manager Twig Clark.
-They have a daughter Erin, who was born at London's Chelsea and Westminster Hospital in January 2003 and was delivered following an emergency surgery.
+Tate was formerly in a relationship with stage manager Twig Clark, with whom she has a daughter, who was born in January 2003.

-Tate suffered from post-natal depression, from which she only recovered after the filming of the second series of The Catherine Tate Show.
+Tate suffered from postpartum depression, from which she only recovered after the filming of the second series of The Catherine Tate Show.
 She also suffers from occasional panic attacks.
 Regarding her personal outlook, Tate has said, "I'm an incredibly negative person, so any form of success is only ever going to be a relief to me and set my default position back to neutral."

-It was announced in early 2019 that Tate had become engaged to American screenwriter Jeff Gutheim.
+Tate has been married to American screenwriter Jeff Gutheim since at least 2018.

+Tate is also fluent in French and Spanish.